cesardeazevedo/react-native-nested-scroll-view/README.md

 # react-native-nested-scroll-view

 This is a fork from the original react native ScrollView and a replacement with NestedScrollView.
-You should only use this if you are using such native components such as CoordinatorLayout.
+You should only use this if you are using native components such as CoordinatorLayout.

 ## Libraries Using it.